 Our first master programs were established in 1992 to respond to the challenges of constitutional, legal and political transition to democracy.
 We have gradually expanded our curriculum to explore the challenges established and emerging democracies and their societies face in an increasingly globalized world.
 Today, our students come from over 30 countries and are received by our outstanding international faculty from 20 countries.
 The diversity of our academic community serves as a resource for professional development, a constant source of inspiration for developing new ideas and an unmatched opportunity for personal development in and outside classes.

 The Department's Master's program in Comparative Constitutional Law is the only such degree in this subject in the world, training future civil servants, NGO leaders and IGO professionals, and academics to respond to domestic and global constitutional challenges in a theoretically grounded and policy-relevant manner.
 The Master’s program in International Business Law enables graduates to become competent participants in international business structures and transactions through offering a range of courses in dispute resolution, comparative and international business law and the regulation of business environments.
-This program also offers, in collaboration with the Department of Economics, a joint degree in Economic and Legal Studies.

 The MA degree in Human Rights remains the first in the region to offer graduate education in international and European human rights for committed future practitioners of human rights.
 Students studying for an LLM degree in Human Rights also benefit from the highly interdisciplinary environment of the Human Rights Program, while they receive an advanced degree in the legal dimensions of human rights protection.